Overview

 FAQ

-Multiply area by consumption per mm and by layer thickness.
-Then add your waste percentage and divide by the bag weight to get the number of bags.
+The tool multiplies area by consumption per mm and by thickness, then adds waste.
+That total is divided by the bag weight to show the number of bags.